 Epsom Salt, also known as Magnesium Sulphate

-The type of salt that we use in our floatation tanks to give buoyancy to the water is called Epsom salt.
+The type of salt that we use in our flotation tanks to give buoyancy to the water is called Epsom salt.
 It has been used for centuries for its medicinal qualities and continues to offer many health benefits when used for floating.

 Why we use Epsom Salt for Floating

-Epsom Salt Floatation tanks are an excellent way of combating stress, alleviating muscular aches and pains and for reaching Zen like states of relaxation.
+Epsom Salt flotation tanks are an excellent way of combating stress, alleviating muscular aches and pains and for reaching Zen like states of relaxation.
 The buoyancy in a float tank is provided by creating a super saturated mixture of Epsom salts and water, allowing the user to float effortlessly on top of the skin temperature solution.

 Soaking in Epsom salts has been found to stimulate lymph drainage, and promote the absorption of Magnesium and Sulphates.

 Magnesium is the second-most abundant element in human cells and the fourth-most important positively charged ion in the body, so it is little wonder this low-profile mineral is so vital to good health and well being.
 Magnesium, a major component of Epsom Salt, also helps to regulate the activity of more than 325 enzymes and performs a vital role in orchestrating many bodily functions, from muscle control and electrical impulses to energy production and the elimination of harmful toxins.

 Magnesium levels have dropped by half in the last century due to changes in agriculture and diet.
 Industrial farming has depleted Magnesium from soil and the typical diet contains much less Magnesium than that of our forefathers.
 In fact, the modern diet with its fat, sugar, salt and protein actually works to speed up the depletion of Magnesium from our bodies.